pronovic/hcoop-meetbot/DEVELOPER.md

 ## Local Testing

+TODO: need to come up with a way to template-ize the localbot.conf file, since it contains absolute paths

 Local testing is straightforward.
 Instructions below are for Debian, but setup should be similar on other platforms.

 First, install an IRC server.
 The [InspIRCd](https://www.inspircd.org/) server works well and there are are Debian-specific install [instructions](https://wiki.debian.org/InspIRCd) if you need more help: